vanessarasubala/DiabetBuddy/README.md

 Vanessa Rasubala

-If you want to use this repository in your portfolio, you can add your GitHub, LinkedIn, or portfolio links here before publishing.

 ## Overview

 The app guides users from sign in to profile setup, then into a glucose monitoring dashboard.
 Users can record new measurements, review previous entries, inspect charts for a selected date, and view analysis results with reasons and guidance.